Chiang Wen-yeh: Renewed interest

-Following his exoneration, Chiang is today gradually being rediscovered by a new generation of East Asians including audiences in Taiwan, China, Hong Kong, and Japan.
+Following his exoneration, Chiang is today gradually being rediscovered by a new generation of East Asians including audiences in Taiwan, mainland China, Hong Kong, and Japan.

 Chiang Wen-yeh was a theme of the 2003 Japanese film Café Lumière directed by Taiwanese director Hou Hsiao-hsien, which tells the story of a young Japanese woman doing research on the composer.
 His work is featured on the soundtrack, and his Japanese wife and daughter make appearances as themselves.